Meet Will Manley

 I'm on track to become senior consultant in the next two months.
 I'm really excited for that (and there’s a base pay rise with it too!).

 Why did you choose to study at Salford?

 I’ve got two elder cousins, both of them attended Salford.
 One of them did a law degree, the other one did Physics and both said how much they enjoyed it.
 I also had a family friend who went to Salford and he said the exact same thing.

-So Salford was in my search at the time as one of my five University choices.
-Out of all the five Universities that I went to visit, Salford felt like the most homely one to be honest.
+So Salford was in my search at the time as one of my five university choices.
+Out of all the five universities that I went to visit, Salford felt like the most homely one.
 I really liked the campus vibe, I liked the fact that everything's close by and the accommodation was by far the best one that we saw.
-When I was there on the open day, both me and mum, we said the same thing: it feels like you'd really fit in here.
+When I was there on the Open Day, both me and my mum, we said the same thing: it feels like you'd really fit in here.

 From the minute I started, I loved it.
-From meeting my room mates for the first time, it definitely felt like home.
+From meeting my flat mates for the first time, it definitely felt like home.